Introduction to PostgreSQL where in array

 1. Operation of where in array

-Before implementation of where clause in array we need a table to implement where in array.
+Before the implementation of the where clause in the array, we need a table to implement where in the array.

 So let’s see how we can create tables using array data type.